 - Power bank – You should carry your charged power bank for the trip, as many times in the hour of greatest need we do not have plug points to charge the battery of our phone with the help of charger.

-- Extra Battery for Camera – If you love to take photographs from your camera and don’t want to miss to capture any moment, then I suggest you should carry an extra battery for your camera.
+- Extra Battery for Camera – If you love to take photographs from your camera and don’t want to miss capturing any moment, then I suggest you should carry an extra battery for your camera.

 Bonus Tips that can do wonders